danhalligan/ISLRv2-solutions-template/README.md

 ### Styling

-I've added some (minimal) styling for the book inside `islrv2.css`, notably, using [Computer Modern] in homage to the the book (and the rest of this fonts history!).
+I've added some (minimal) styling for the book inside `islrv2.css`, notably, using [Computer Modern] in homage to the the book (and the rest of this font's history!).
 To achieve this, I've made use of a [web version] of computer modern.

 ## Final words